See how to decode any fall wedding, right here.

 This one is like a formal dress code but a touch more casual.
 A blazer over a button-up shirt and dress pants is a tried-and-true look.
 You can be a little more creative with your shoe and tie here—like a cool printed tie or combining two (or more) colors together.
 Aim for looking good but still being comfortable.

 Translation: you don’t have to follow the rules as long as you look put-together.
 Your outfit can be on the trendier side here.
 This suggestion is typical for weddings with a younger crowd.
 A sports coat and dress pants are still good bets.
 Mix it up with a printed tee.

 The Finishing Touches for a Fall Wedding

 Fall is all about rich hues and warm neutrals.
 If you want an alternative to black but you’re having trouble deciding on one, try navy, olive green, taupe or brown.
 Working in elements of these colors will be a subtle nod to the season (and they photograph well).

 Match Your Date

-This is a for nice photos but entirely optional.
-Ask your date what they are wearing and try to complement the color.
-It doesn’t have to be a perfect, as long as they go together.
+This is for nicer photos but entirely optional.
+Look for a color that either matches or complements your date’s outfit.
+It doesn’t have to be a perfect match as long as it goes together.
 If you’re unsure, a lighter or darker shade of your date’s color will work.